GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### In JavaScript, there is a beautiful, elegant, highly expressive language that is buried under a steaming pile of good intentions and blunders.
+> ### Adding people to a software project increases the total effort necessary in three ways: the work and disruption of repartitioning itself, training the new people, and added intercommunication.
 >
-> ~ *Douglas Crockford*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts